-Contrary to popular belief, you can get around much of Mosquito Lagoon and catch plenty of fish even if you don't have a space-age kevlar honeycomb 200-lb. skiff that floats in a mudpuddle.
+Contrary to popular belief, you can get around much of Mosquito Lagoon and catch plenty of fish even without the latest and greatest technical poling skiff.

 That's not to say that a sub-10-inch draft isn't an advantage.
 It certainly can be for sight-fishing the flats.
 But even from a larger bay boat, you can drift the drop-offs, basins, and spoil islands, fish the docks along the ICW, and work the shorelines in the backcountry.
 An offshore-style deep-vee will be very limiting, but as long as you can idle in less than 18 inches of water or so, you'll be fine.

-At the other end of the spectrum, you can fish the lagoon and backcountry from a car-top aluminum boat, canoe, or kayak.
+At the other end of the spectrum, you can fish the lagoon and backcountry very effectively from a car-top aluminum boat, canoe, kayak, or SUP.
 Cooling afternoon sea breezes occasionally turn the main lagoon choppy, but there's always sheltered water to be fished.

-The Mosquito Lagoon Fish Camp has its own on-site ramp for guests to use.
-It is suitable for most skiffs, flats boats, and some bay boats.
-For larger boats there is an excellent free ramp a mile north of us on US-1 at River Breeze Park.
+The Mosquito Lagoon Fish Camp has its own on-site ramp for guests, which is suitable for most skiffs, flats boats, and some bay boats.
+For larger boats, there is an excellent free ramp a short drive north at River Breeze Park.
 It is suitable for any boat trailer.
 To our south are several dirt ramps suitable for hand-launching and for small, light trailer skiffs.
 Bair's Cove ramp, at Haulover Canal, is paved and offers quick access to the central and southern part of the Mosquito Lagoon and to the northern extremities of the Indian River Lagoon.
 A ramp in Edgewater is convenient to the northern backcountry areas, New Smyrna Beach, and Ponce Inlet.